 It’s okay to stretch a little, but don’t stretch beyond what you can actually pay.
 If you make a poor financial decision upfront, you’ll end up struggling — and it can compound and become a bigger problem throughout the life of your loan.

 Don’t let this happen, because it will undo all the hard work you put into the other areas of your financial life.

 If you make a good financial decision when buying a house, you’ll be in an excellent position.

-How to save thousands towards a house
+How to save thousands toward a house